-Elements Different to Work from Home (WFH) & Working in an Office
+Elements Different When Working from Home (WFH) Vs Working in an Office

 Although many elements of WFH are the same as working from an office, there are also several differences.
 Some of these differences may come as a challenge to some employees, while other differences are an added bonus.
 Either way, these differences need to be recognized and from the beginning.

 Here are several key differences employers and employees need to be aware of when working from home versus working from an office: